opentok/opentok-android-sdk-samples/Basic-Video-Capturer-Camera-2/README.md

 ## Using a custom video capturer

-After instantiating a Publisher object, the code sets a custom video capturer by calling the `capturer()` method of the `Publisher`:
+The `MirrorVideoCapturer` is a custom class that extends the `BaseVideoCapturer` class, defined in the OpenTok Android SDK.
+During construction of a `Publisher` object, the code sets a custom video capturer by calling the `capturer` method of the Publisher:

 ```java
 publisher = new Publisher.Builder(MainActivity.this)